Joss Ackland: Career

-Ackland appears in the Pet Shop Boys' 1987 film It Couldn't Happen Here, and in the video for their version of the song Always on My Mind, which was taken from the film.
-Several years later, he said in an interview with the Radio Times that he appeared with the band purely because his grandchildren liked their music.
+Ackland appeared in the Pet Shop Boys' 1988 film It Couldn't Happen Here, and in the video for their version of the song Always on My Mind, which was taken from the film.
+Several years later, he said in an interview with the Radio Times that he had appeared with the band purely because his grandchildren liked their music.

-He also co-starred as Emilio Estevez's mentor and friend Hans in the 1992 Disney hit The Mighty Ducks.
+Ackland also co-starred as Emilio Estevez's mentor and friend Hans in the 1992 Disney The Mighty Ducks.
 He reprised the role four years later in 1996's D3: The Mighty Ducks.

-In a 2001 interview with the BBC, Ackland said that he appeared in some "awful films" due to being a workaholic.
+In a 2001 interview with the BBC, Ackland said that he had appeared in some "awful" films due to being a workaholic.
 He said that he "regretted" appearing in Bill & Ted's Bogus Journey and the Pet Shop Boys music video.
-He also criticised former co-star Demi Moore as "not very bright or talented".
+He also criticised former co-star Demi Moore as "not very bright or talented", though he worked with her again years later in Flawless (2008).

 Also in 2007, Ackland appeared in the film How About You opposite Vanessa Redgrave, portraying a recovering alcoholic living in a residential home after being forced to retire and losing his wife to cancer.

-In 2008, he returned to the small screen as Sir Freddy Butler, a much married baronet, in the ITV1 show Midsomer Murders.
-The episode, entitled Vixens Run also featured veteran actress Siân Phillips.
+In 2008, Ackland returned to the small screen as Sir Freddy Butler, a much married baronet, in the ITV1 show Midsomer Murders.
+The episode was entitled Vixens Run.

-In September 2013, Jonathan Miller directed a Gala Performance of William Shakespeare's King Lear at the Old Vic in London.
-Ackland played Lear.
+In September 2013, Jonathan Miller directed a Gala Performance of William Shakespeare's King Lear at the Old Vic in London, with Ackland in the role of Lear.

-Personal life
+Personal life and death

-Ackland and his wife Rosemary were married for 51 years.
+Ackland and his wife Rosemary (née Kirkcaldy) were married for 51 years.
 They had seven children, thirty-two grandchildren and eight great-grandchildren.
 Despite his filming taking him to far-flung locations, he said Rosemary and he "were hardly ever apart".
 Daughter Kirsty married Anthony Shawn Baring, a descendant of the merchant banker Sir Francis Baring, 1st Baronet and a descendant of Robert Rundell Guinness, founder of the merchant bank Guinness Mahon.

 In 1963, their house in Barnes caught fire.
-Rosemary saved their five children but broke her back when jumping from the bedroom window.
-She was told she would miscarry and never walk again, but later gave birth and, after 18 months in Stoke Mandeville Hospital, walked again.
+Rosemary, who was pregnant at the time, saved their five children but broke her back when jumping from the bedroom window.
+She was told she would miscarry and never walk again, but she later gave birth and after 18 months in Stoke Mandeville Hospital, was able to walk again.
 Their eldest son, Paul, died of a heroin overdose in 1982, aged 29.
 In 2000, Rosemary was diagnosed with motor neurone disease; she died on 25 July 2002.

-In 2020, Ackland participated in the Letters Live project, and was recorded from his home in Clovelly, Devon.
-His letter reflected on the COVID-19 crisis and his hopes for how the country could draw 'strength from adversity'.
+In 2020, Ackland participated in the "Letters Live" project, and was recorded from his home in Clovelly, Devon.
+His letter reflected on the COVID-19 crisis and his hopes for how the country could draw "strength from adversity".

+Ackland died at home in Clovelly, on 19 November 2023, aged 95.